Welcome to

 Late Policy

-For all assignments unless stated otherwise, students will be granted three free late days, which can be applied, as needed, over the course of the semester.
-(Footnote: For homeworks due Tuesday night, late days only apply until 2:59 PM the next day (Wednesday) and cannot be stacked.
-Homeworks turned in after 2:59 PM on Wednesday will not be accepted, so that we can freely discuss the solutions in class.)
-In the unfortunate circumstance that the three free late days are all used up, late day penalties will apply: -10% within 24 hours, and -25% within 48.
-No assignments will be accepted electronically more than 48 hours beyond their due date.
+For all assignments unless stated otherwise, students will be granted three free late days, which can be applied, as needed, over the course of the semester to homework assignments, (Footnote: For homeworks due Tuesday night, late days only apply until 2:59 PM the next day (Wednesday).
+Homeworks turned in after 2:59 PM on Wednesday will not be accepted, so that we can freely discuss the solutions in class.) and any take-home labs, but not to the final project; *the final project deadline is a hard deadline; late final projects will not be accepted*.

 For assignments that are to be graded interactively (meaning students have a set time at which they will be meeting a TA), the following late penalties always apply: if the student is late by 10 minutes or less, -10%; 10 to 20 minutes, -20%; more than 20 minutes counts as a “no show”, for which the penalty is -50%.
 This same penalty schedule applies recursively to rescheduled interactive gradings following a no show.
 Last-minute email requests to reschedule interactive gradings must be sent to the relevant grader(s) and to the head TAs at least 2 hours prior to the scheduled meeting time to avoid any penalties.